wp-plugins/gallery-bank/readme.txt

 == Description ==

-Gallery Bank is the best WordPress plugin that allows you to create photo galleries with an ease in your WordPress websites.
+*** Wishing you all, a very Happy New Year!
+Welcome 2014! from Gallery Bank*** Gallery Bank is the best WordPress plugin that allows you to create photo galleries with an ease in your WordPress websites.

 It has the ability to upload images, with options like adding, editing, re-order/sorting and deleting images in the Album.

 Gallery Bank is designed to adapt each portfolio to any situation and can be easily used on mobiles as it is a Responsive Plugin.

-***December 31, 2013: We're happy to announce that Gallery Bank reached 67,000+ plugin downloads in only 7 months.
+***January 1, 2014: We're happy to announce that Gallery Bank reached 67,100+ plugin downloads in only 7 months.
 We frequently receive positive feedback from people using our gallery bank plugin for WordPress.
 Thanks so much for your support!***

 <a href="http://gallery-bank.com/forum/support-forum/" target="_blank">Support Desk - feel free to ask your queries</a>